Tied for first place in my home, these first two books both have amazing illustrations, as well as a wide variety of poems to fit various themes.

 Stunning watercolor illustrations throughout, and produced by indie children's book publisher Barefoot Books, The Barefoot Book of Poems is a must have for any home library.
 This book captivates not only children, but has such a well rounded selection of poems, that I recommend it for anyone, regardless of age.

-Third is The Harp and Laurel Wreath: Poetry and Dictation for the Classical Curriculum, a wonderful book even if you aren't homeschooling classically.
-Definitely a book that will grow with you and your children.
+Third is The Harp and Laurel Wreath: Poetry and Dictation for the Classical Curriculum

-We love the Shel Silverstein Books, as well as the newly discovered and ordered Eric Carle's Animals Animals, a collection of poems about, well, animals.
+We love the Shel Silverstein Books, as well as the newly discovered and ordered Eric Carle's Animals Animals

 Do you have any favorite poetry books in your home?
 Have you read them aloud?
 I would love to hear your favorites!